Mahrukh-khan12/portfolio/README.md

 Welcome to my personal portfolio!
 This project showcases my skills, experience, and the services I offer.
 It includes details about my background, the services I provide, and ways for you to get in touch with me.

 ---
 ## Pages:

 ### **Home**
 The home page is the landing page of my portfolio.
 It provides a quick introduction to who I am and what I do, including an overview of my skills and projects.
 This makes it easy for visitors to navigate the rest of the website.

 ---

+### **About**
+The about page gives a more detailed look at my professional journey.
+It covers my education, experiences, and what drives me, offering visitors a deeper understanding of my background and why I’m passionate about my work.

+---

+### **Services**
+On the services page, you'll find a list of the services I offer, ranging from web development to design.
+Each service includes a brief description of what I do and how it can benefit you.

+---

+### **Contact**
+The contact page allows visitors to easily get in touch with me.
+It includes a contact form (or email link), social media profiles, and other ways to reach out for potential collaborations or inquiries.

+---

 ## Technologies Used:
 - HTML